liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Emilia: \[How is our little one… Patrasche-chan doing?\]

 Musica: \[――?
-Ah, you're talking about the beautiful ground dragon.
+Ah, yer talking about the beautiful ground dragon.
 She received a fright, but I've made the ground very soft.
 It's a bit dirty, but it won't hurt her.\]